The question “How much money do I need to retire?” is often seen as impossible to answer – or an impossibly large answer.

 “Retirement success is more dependent on what happens early in retirement than late in retirement.
 In fact, the wealth remaining 10 years after retirement combined with the cumulative inflation during those 10 years can explain 80 percent of the variation in a retiree’s maximum sustainable withdrawal rate after 30 years.”

-To break that down: If you get through the first ten years of your retirement with your investment portfolio still at a reasonable amount (i.e. you spend an amount equivalent to your safe withdrawal rate each year and inflation doesn’t suddenly sky rocket), then you’re essentially guaranteed to make it the rest of the way.
+To break it down: If you get through the first ten years of your retirement with your investment portfolio still at a reasonable amount (i.e. you spend an amount equivalent to your safe withdrawal rate each year and inflation doesn’t suddenly sky rocket), then you’re essentially guaranteed to make it the rest of the way.

 As such, any blips during those first ten years may have to be carefully managed, depending on the severity of the blip.
 But assuming you make it through – and chances are very high that you will – you’re pretty much good to go.